dustywhite7/Econ8310/SlidesCode/9 - Random Forest.md

 <br>

-All training data is used to generate our best estimate of the true functional form, $f(x)$.
+All training data is used to generate our single best estimate of the true functional form, $f(x)$.

 ---